 The program of study includes required core courses, a group of elective courses, and either thesis or an internship, depending on which option is pursued.
 Students must demonstrate successful completion of courses in micro and macroeconomics and provide evidence of proficiency in a foreign language (other than English).
 Some courses may have additional prerequisites that are required by the academic departments before enrollment is approved.
 Review the program checksheets for more specific program details.

 Specific Graduation Requirements

 All graduate students in International Studies, whether thesis or non-thesis are required to pass an oral examination in order to graduate.
 The exam is administered by a committee of three graduate faculty members whom the student selects.
 For deadlines on completing comprehensive exam and paperwork submission, see the Graduate College Deadline webpage.

-Additionally, effective Fall 2020, students are required to take a written comprehensive exam in their last semester of the program.
+Additionally, effective Fall 2021, students are required to take a written comprehensive exam in their last semester of the program.
 Students must pass the comprehensive exam during the last semester in at most two attempts.
-If the student fails to pass the comprehensive exam in two attempts during the final semester, the student will retake the comprehensive exam during the regular semester.
+If the student fails to pass the comprehensive exam in two attempts during the final semester, the student may retake the comprehensive exam the next semester.

 One faculty member, chosen by the student and with the consent of that faculty member, serves as the chair of the oral exam committee and is responsible for managing the exam and coordinating the exam report that is submitted to the Center for International Studies.
 The student is responsible for selecting the oral exam committee and for coordinating the date, time, and location of the exam.
 In most instances, the oral exam lasts one hour, but may be longer.
 The Center will forward the result of the oral exam report to the Graduate College.